Diversity and Inclusion

 SWAN Career Development Workshop

 Each year the School hosts a SWAN Career Development Workshop.
 The purpose of this event is to provide support for colleagues in their career development across a number of levels including career planning, publication, promotion and profile building.
 Past speakers at the workshop include Professor Aoife O'Donoghue (Durham Law School), Professor Fiona de Londras (University of Birmingham), Professor Debbie Lisle (QUB School of HAPP), Dr Heather Johnson (QUB School of HAPP), Dr Muiris MacCarthaigh (QUB School of HAPP), Professor Anne-Marie McAlinden (QUB School of Law) and Professor John Morison (QUB School of Law).
-Images from the inaugural 2017 workshop can be accessed on our Flickr account.

 Women in Law: It’s Hard to Be What You Can’t See